atljoseph/snapr/Readme.md

 To successfully run this code, you need a file at the project root named `.env`, and yes, it can be blank.
 After building, you will no longer need the `.env` file.
-For the environment variables specified in the `.env` file, after building, they will no longer be overridable at runtime, except by use of another `.env` file.
+For the environment variables specified in the `.env` file, after building, they will no longer be overridable at runtime, except by use of another `.env` file or by explicitly available command line flag(s).
 If a variable is not set, then it can be overriden at runtime.

 These REQUIRED variables are used for AWS S3 access: